Willy-Kimura/HotkeyListener/README.md

 }
 ```

+Unlike with the `KeyDown` or `KeyUp` events, here only the registered hotkeys will be detected.

 If you'd like to get the details of the active application where a hotkey was pressed, simply use the `SourceApplication` argument property:

 ```c#